Gorosss/Gorosss/README.md

 ## Hey! 👋
 I'm Jon, a 22-year-old with a degree in Software Engineering.
-I am passionate about ProgrammingWeb and Development, and I am from Spain
+I am passionate about ProgrammingWeb and Development.

 ## Skills